zeke/devcenter-scraper/content/md/how-heroku-works.md

 ```term
 $ heroku addons:add redistogo:nano
 ```

+Dynos do not share file state, and so add-ons that provide some kind of storage are typically used as a means of communication between dynos in an application.
+For example, Redis or Postgres could be used as the backing mechanism in a queue; then  dynos of the web process type can push job requests onto the queue, and dynos of the queuty process type can pull jobs requests from the queue.

 The add-on service provider is responsible for the service - and the interface to your application is often provided through a config var.
 In this example, a `REDISTOGO_URL` will be automatically added to your application when you provision the add-on.
 You can write code that connects to the service through the URL, for example: